-- featured large images for programs, services, and financial resources,
+- uses descriptive images for programs, services, and financial resources

-- promoted their email newsletter subscription and included social media feeds (Twitter and Instagram) on the home page,
+- features social media feeds on the home page

-- had a consistent look and feel, with blue and green being the primary colours for the organization
+- has a consistent look and feel, with blue and green* being the main colours